mmlawski/FinalProject18/README.md

 * Watch out, you can fumble the ball or get intercepted and lose
 * If you score a touchdown, you win!
 * Look out for a tiny egg in the game where you automatically win :)

-* Shoutout to Omay and Mrs. Gerstein for all their help!
+* Shoutout to Omay, Nikki, and Mrs. Gerstein for all their help!
+And Cara for trying to break it!